shineonwcs/auxfm/README.md

 ```
 ### Transfer your wav files to the pi using ftp. **Note: File names MUST be relatively simple and without spacing, otherwise they will fail to play.**
 Test out a single wav file to make sure everything is functioning properly.
 Replace FILENAME with your file's name
+I am using frequency 91.3 because it is low traffic in my area.
+You can check what is best for your area at https://radio-locator.com/cgi-bin/vacant and edit shuffleplay50.sh to reflect the best frequency for you.
 ```
 sudo /home/pi/fm_transmitter/fm_transmitter -f 91.3 /home/pi/music/FILENAME.wav | play /home/pi/music/FILENAME.wav
 ```